Convex polytopes in restricted point sets in $\mathbb{R}^d$: Introduction

 We shall prove \Cref{thm:lowerbound} in \Cref{sec:prf_lower}.
-The proof is an easy generalization of Valtr's proof of the lower bound on~$c_{2,\alpha}(n)$.
+The proof is an easy generalization of Valtr's proof \cite{valtr92} of the lower bound on~$c_{2,\alpha}(n)$.

 The proof of the upper bound (\Cref{thm:upperbound}) is more interesting.
-Horton \cite{horton} constructed arbitrarily large sets in $\R^2$ that contain no $7$-holes, i.e., vertices of a convex $7$-gon containing no other points from $H$.
-Valtr's construction behind the upper bound on $c_{2,\alpha}(n)$, which is a perturbation of the $\sqrt{n} \times \sqrt{n}$ grid, was inspired by that of Horton.
-Valtr's sets also contain no $7$-holes, but in addition they satisfy $\diam(P) \le \alpha\sqrt{|P|}$ (whereas the diameter of Horton's sets is exponential).
+Horton \cite{horton} constructed arbitrarily large sets in $\R^2$ that contain no $7$-holes, i.e., vertices of a convex $7$-gon containing no other points from the point set.
+Valtr's construction behind the upper bound on $c_{2,\alpha}(n)$, a perturbed $\sqrt{n} \times \sqrt{n}$ grid, was inspired by that of Horton.
+Valtr's sets also contain no $7$-holes, while they further satisfy $\diam(P) \le \alpha\sqrt{|P|}$ (whereas the normalized diameter of Horton's sets is superpolynomial \cite{barba}).